 Shares of the Funds are offered exclusively to investors in certain "wrap fee" programs approved by Natixis Advisors or Loomis Sayles and to institutional clients of Loomis Sayles or Natixis Advisors that, in each case, meet the Funds' policies as established by Loomis Sayles.
 Intermediary accounts must be held on the books of the Funds' transfer agent in an omnibus fashion unless the intermediary has entered into an arrangement with the Funds.
 Investors should contact their financial representative for details about the payment the financial intermediaries may receive.
 Approved investors may purchase and redeem Fund shares at a Fund's NAV without a sales charge or other fee.
-For more information about the purchase and redemption of Fund shares, see the sections "General Information--How to Purchase Shares" in the Funds' Prospectus.
+For more information about the purchase and redemption of Fund shares, see the sections "General Information--How to Purchase Shares" and "General Information--How to Redeem Shares" in the Funds' Prospectus.

-The Funds will normally redeem shares for cash; however, a Fund reserves the right to pay the redemption price wholly or partly in kind.
-The redemptions in kind will generally, but will not necessarily, may not result in a pro rata distribution of each security held in the Fund's portfolio.
+The Funds will normally redeem shares for cash; however, a Fund reserves the right to pay the redemption price wholly or partly in kind, if Loomis Sayles determines it to be advisable and in the interest of the remaining shareholders of a Fund.
+The redemptions in kind will generally, but will not necessarily, result in a pro rata distribution of each security held in the Fund's portfolio.
 If portfolio securities are distributed in lieu of cash, the shareholder will normally incur brokerage commissions upon subsequent disposition of any such securities.
 However, the Trust has elected to be governed by Rule 18f-1 under the 1940 Act, pursuant to which the Funds are obligated to redeem shares solely in cash for any shareholder during any 90-day period up to the lesser of \$250,000 or 1% of the total NAV of the Fund at the beginning of such period.